Psychoanalysis

 Psychoanalytic therapy, sometimes referred to simply as psychoanalysis, is a type of talk therapy based on the principles of psychoanalytic theory.
 This therapy delves into how unconscious thoughts and feelings rooted in early life experiences influence current behavior and relationships.

 Developed in the late 19th century, psychoanalytic therapy was one of the first systematic approaches to treating mental illness.
-The goal of psychoanalysis is to understand the unconscious processes and conflicts that may be influencing one’s thoughts, feelings, and emotions.
-Freud suggested that our early experiences, such as parental relationships, childhood trauma, and early sexual development, may shape our personalities and contribute to psychological difficulties in adulthood.
+The goal is to understand the unconscious processes and conflicts that may be influencing one’s thoughts, feelings, and emotions.
+Sigmund Freud suggested that our early experiences, such as parental relationships, childhood trauma, and early sexual development, may shape our personalities and contribute to mental health difficulties in adulthood.

 Often, the painful emotions that may have occurred as a result of these experiences may exist beyond conscious awareness.
 As such, the goal of psychoanalytic therapy is to uncover these repressed memories and resolve the conflicts that may be influencing current behavior and mental health.